 I asked some engineers at WWDC if there’s something like recursiveDescription just for UIViewControllers, but they didn’t have a answer to that, so I finally wrote my own.

 Regular output of

 The solution is surprisingly simple.
 Add the following code somewhere to your project and you’re done.
 As a bonus, this also lists attached childViewControllers if you run iOS 5 or above, and it will show you if a childViewController has a greater frame than its parentViewController (this is usually an easy-to-miss bug).

 __attribute__((constructor)).
 This will call the method at a very early stage on app loading (thus we need an explicit @autorelease pool):

 This works with or without ARC, iOS 4.3 and above. (

 imp_implementationWithBlock requires iOS 4.3, unless you want to perform some dark magic.)

 For those if you that are curious, I use a private API call (

-_viewDelegate), but that’s obfuscated (it would pass a AppStore review) and you really only should compile that function in DEBUG mode anyway.
+_viewDelegate), but that’s obfuscated (it would pass an AppStore review) and you really only should compile that function in debug mode anyway.